+A technical-side focus ensures that the change is designed, developed and delivered effectively.
 The discipline of project management provides the structure, processes and tools to make this happen.
-A people side focus ensures that the change is embraced, adopted and utilized by the employees who have to do their jobs differently as a result of the project.
+A people-side focus ensures that the change is engaged, adopted and used by the employees who have to do their jobs differently as a result of the project.
 The discipline of change management provides the structure, processes and tools to make this happen.

 Integrating change management and project management creates value on a given project or initiative for a number of reasons: